 A grab and go teaching kit

 Model the journey water takes at a Wastewater Treatment Plant (WWTP) through a series of hands-on steps around a tabletop model.
 Learn about our microplastic pollution problem, and discover what happens to the pollutants as they enter and pass through a WWTP.
-The full lesson and activity cards are below and a kit with the tabletop model is available for loan.
+The kit with the tabletop model is available for loan.
 Fill out the form below.

 Key Lessons and Background